[gravityform id="8" ajax="true"]

 How many PRCs are created?

-The following tables show the PRC values created and estimated rebates for some of the most common batteries, plus the additional values for batteries connected to a VPP.
+The following tables show the PRC values created and estimated incentives for some of the most common batteries, plus the additional values for batteries connected to a VPP.

-Our PRC Battery Rebate Calculator above shows the PRCs created and rebate available for any home battery based on their useable capacity.
+Our PRC Battery Incentive Calculator above shows the PRCs created and incentive available for any home battery based on their useable capacity.

 The Process.